 – Participants will develop material that seeks to engage their lived experiences, their identities, their relationship to the body, space, time, memory and ancestry.

 – Participants will get to create and share their ideas in a fun and supportive community setting where they will get to learn about the work of other QTBIPOC artists in the city, and make new friends!
-There will be some site visits to shows and venues, and the program will connect the participants to a larger network of Montreal queer performance scenes.
+There will be some site visits to shows and venues, and the program will connect the participants to a larger network of Montreal art and performance scenes.

 How is the program structured?